cloud-gov/cg-site/content/docs/services/elasticsearch24.md

 The Elasticsearch service includes the [AWS Cloud Plugin](https://www.elastic.co/guide/en/elasticsearch/plugins/2.4/cloud-aws.html), which supports snapshot and restore with AWS S3.
 For detailed instructions, see the [Snapshot and Restore](https://www.elastic.co/guide/en/elasticsearch/reference/2.4/modules-snapshots.html) [Cloud AWS Repository](https://www.elastic.co/guide/en/elasticsearch/plugins/2.2/cloud-aws-repository.html) documentation.

 You can also use this simple example.
 The example assumes you already have an elasticsearch service called `my-elasticsearch` and an app called `my-app`, and that you have [curl](https://curl.haxx.se/), [jq](https://stedolan.github.io/jq/), and the [AWS command line interface](https://aws.amazon.com/cli/) available.

+### Rotating credentials

+You can rotate credentials by creating a new instance and deleting the existing instance.
+If this is not an option, email [cloud.gov support](mailto:cloud-gov-support@gsa.gov) to request rotating the credentials manually.

 * Create an instance of the [S3 service]({{< relref "docs/services/s3.md" >}}):